ocsigen/ocsigen-start/README.md

 opam install ocsigen-start -y
 ```

-Ocsigen-toolkit depends on the [OCaml binding to ImageMagick C library](https://github.com/besport/ocaml-imagemagick) so you need to install the [C library](http://www.imagemagick.org/script/index.php).
+Ocsigen-start depends on the [OCaml binding to ImageMagick C library](https://github.com/besport/ocaml-imagemagick) so you need to install the [C library](http://www.imagemagick.org/script/index.php).

 On Mac OSX, you can install it with Homebrew: `brew install imagemagick`.

 On Debian/Ubuntu , you can install it with apt-get: `sudo apt-get install libgraphicsmagick1-dev libmagickcore-dev`

+`Makefile.mobile` needs `convert` which is an ImageMagick utility.
+If you are on Debian/Ubuntu, you can install this utility with `sudo apt-get install imagemagick`.

 ###<a id="create-your-project"></a>Create your project
 ```